Simucube/simucube-docs.github.io/docs/Tuner/Pedal feel.md

 ### Force curve

 The force which is felt on the pedal on travel range is adjusted by adjusting the force curve.
-Move eash node as desired and once you release a node, you can test the force on-the-fly.
+Move each node as desired and once you release a node, you can test the force on-the-fly.

 ActivePedal employs a virtual, software driven end-stop to ensure that each pedal cannot be pushed beyond its limits.